janlibal/addressbook-v5/README.md

 ## Introduction

-Addressbook is a simple RESTful API project built using Node.Js, koa, TypeScript and Objection as ORM for a Postres database.
+Addressbook is a simple RESTful API project built using Node.Js, Koa, TypeScript and Objection as ORM for a Postres database.
 As middleware is used JWT, CORS, Pino logger.
 Swagger API docs yet to be implemented.

 ### What it contains